College of Education and Rehabilitation

 - Orientation and Mobility

-- Education for Teachers of Children with Visual and Multiple Disabilities
+- Programs for Teachers of Children with Visual and Multiple Disabilities

 - Vision Rehabilitation Therapy (formerly Rehabilitation Teaching)

 All programs are now available through distance education and require a summer on-campus residency program to facilitate hands-on experience and practice.

 We invite you to learn more about our Education and Rehabilitation programs, our admissions requirements, and curricula.
 Please use the links on the left menu bar for more information, or call us at 215.780.1360.
 We look forward to hearing from you.